Image by sasun bughdaryan from iStock

 Kozyrkov defines a decision as more than just selecting from available options.
 A decision represents an irrevocable allocation of resources, which could be monetary, physical actions, time, or options.
 Whatever you decide to do, you will spend some time and other resources on it and will not get that time and resources back.
 The only way to reverse the consequences of some decisions is to invest more resources in that reversal.

-"If you ever drop your keys into a river of molten lava, let'em go... because man, they're gone!" -Jack Handy
+"If you ever drop your keys into a river of molten lava, let 'em go... because man, they're gone!" -Jack Handy

 Less obviously, optionality is also a resource.
 Choosing between two options may seem cost-free.
 However, the possibility of selecting some options is frequently lost once you decide.
 This loss of opportunity is considered an irrevocable allocation of resources.
 For instance, before starting a project in IT, you can select from many programming languages and frameworks to implement your system.
 However, after that, it is very costly to change that decision as you need to rewrite your system entirely in another language.
-Having or losing options is directly related to a frequent topic of IT, a vendor lock-in, and it is one of the main drivers behind creating or avoiding lock-in.

 From an IT architecture perspective, another important lesson of this view on decisions is that if there is no irreversible allocation of resources, we cannot talk about decisions.
 Ivory tower architects who make “principal decisions” that no one follows are technically not making any decisions.